ssheikh85/Serverless_journal/README.md

 - Graphql
 - NodeJS - Typescript

-The Front is built using the following technologies _(Under Development)_
+The Front is built using the following technologies

 - Typescript
 - Graphql